Dean Falk: Homo floresiensis

-After the skeletal remains of a "Hobbit"-sized human (museum number LB1) that are now dated to over 65,000 years ago were discovered on the Indonesian island of Flores in 2003 they were identified as a new species labelled Homo floresiensis (“Hobbit”).
+After the skeletal remains of a "Hobbit"-sized human (museum number LB1) that are now dated to over 65,000 years ago were discovered on the Indonesian island of Flores in 2003 they were identified as a new species labelled Homo floresiensis ("Hobbit").
 Some scientists thought that the specimen must have been a pygmy or a microcephalic — a human with an abnormally small skull.
 Falk undertook a collaborative study in 2005 that described Hobbit's endocast and supported the claim that the find represented a new species.

 Falk's 2005 study was criticized by other experts.
 In response, in 2007 with an international team of experts, Falk compared detailed maps of imprints left on the ancient hominid's braincase (endocasts) with those from microcephalic individuals and concluded that LB1, indeed, represented a new species that may have been descended from either Homo erectus or an earlier small-bodied hominin.
 Falk's team have repeatedly asserted that their findings confirm that the species cataloged as LB1, Homo floresiensis, is definitely not a human born with microcephalia — a somewhat rare pathological condition that still occurs today.
 She has also participated in other studies that refute the idea that LB1 had Laron syndrome or Down syndrome.
-Today, most experts do not think that LB1 was a diseased human.
+Today, most experts do not think that LB1 was a diseased or developmentally disabled human.
 As noted by Westaway et al. (MC Westaway et al. [2015].
 Mandibular evidence supports Homo floresiensis as a distinct species.
 PNAS 112[7], E604-E605), "Many interesting questions about the Liang Bua fossils remain unanswered, but whether LB1 is a pathological H. sapiens is not one of them".